 There is very limited camping space at Lowell State Park.
-Camping in tents is allowed Friday and Saturday, April 14th and 15th, only.
-Oregon State Parks requires the regatta to collect a $5 per person per night camping fee, payable at registration.
+Camping in tents is allowed Friday and Saturday, April 21st and 22nd, only.
+Oregon State Parks requires the regatta to collect a $5.00 per person per night camping fee, payable at registration.
+Camping permits will be included in your team’s registration packet.
 Tent camping is limited to the oak grove area.
 No camping on the beach.
 No open fires.
 No RV parking.

 Dexter Shores RV Park/Camping, 39140 Dexter Rd., (541) 937-3711 (across the lake).

 Deerwood RV Park, just East of I-5 at rte 58 exit.
 (877) 988-1139 www.deerwoodrvpark.com

 Food service will start at 6:00 AM Saturday.
 See 'Food & Dining.'

 Accommodations in and around Eugene/Springfield ('see the 'Lodging' tab)